 Shortly after the Snowden leaks, there was a push for greater transparency from intelligence organizations, but none was forthcoming.
 Alarmingly, the desire for that seems to have died down.
 It’s a disappointment to note that if these organizations are proven to have broken the laws by extreme margins, there are no apparent repercussions.

 This raises questions as to whether intelligence organizations are too powerful for the government to control or if they are tools used by few within the government.

 The best aspect of the Snowden leaks is that although we are powerless, most of us are no longer ignorant.

 We have come to accept our weaknesses and are looking for ways to cover for such inadequacies.
-For instance, we understand the strengths and weaknesses of most cybersecurity tools and how to use them to protect our internet privacy and freedom.
+For instance, we understand the strengths and weaknesses of most cybersecurity tools and how to use them to.

 As it stands, combining more than one cybersecurity tool is the best way to ensure internet privacy and security.
 For instance, using both VPN and Tor makes use of two of the most powerful privacy and anonymity tools available.
 The VPN covers for the lack of encryption in Tor while Tor builds on the anonymity feature of VPNs.
 Additionally, you should use the Tails OS, designed with privacy and security in mind.

 Thanks to Snowden exposing hacks into technology companies such as Google and Facebook, there has been more due diligence with companies focusing more on client privacy.

 There has been an overall growth in the acceptance and adoption of encryption techniques by tech companies.
 More importantly, companies are more resolved to battle it out in the courts when necessary.
 An example is Apple taking on the FBI more than once and refusing to divulge client information.